cs1302uga/cs1302-tutorials/unix/unix.md

 Unix is a family of computer operating systems that derive from work performed in the 1970s at the Bell Labs research center by Ken Thompson, Dennis Ritchie, and others.
-In this course, we use the term Unix to refer to systems that are Unix-like, i.e., their user interface and basic set of utilities are reminiscent of a Unix system.
+In this course, we use the term Unix to refer to systems that are Unix-like; i.e., their user interface and basic set of utilities are reminiscent of a Unix system.

 In Unix, the primary end-user, text-based interface to the system is a program